 Lead can leach from the solder and into drinking water, causing a multitude of health problems.
 Children are especially vulnerable to physical, mental and psychological problems from ingesting lead because of their lower weight and stage of development.
 There is no cure for the effects of lead poisoning.

 If your entire supply line is pre-1986 copper, it will all need to be replaced.
 Copper is much more expensive than CPVC pipe, and it is more labor-intensive to install, so you may want to consider switching over to CPVC, which of course is not as durable as copper, but your plumbing is rarely exposed to any significant trauma.
 Copper can also corrode over time, leaving your water supply line vulnerable to future leaks.

 If you have any of the above problems in your new home, you need to find a contractor who will be there for all of your plumbing and other HVAC needs.

-If you’re in the Greater Cincinnati area, you can’t find a more trustworthy and dependable partner than HELP Plumbing, Heating, Cooling, And Electric.
+If you’re in the Greater Cincinnati area, you can’t find a more trustworthy and dependable partner than HELP Plumbing, Heating, Cooling and Drains.
 They have served their customers for nearly 80 years and realize that commitment and trust are the core values of both family and business.
 They would like to serve your family as well.